Questions to Ask Your Chair or Department Representative

 - Preview your classroom(s).
 How will you use the classroom space?
-Will you need to bring equipment, like a laptop projector, or lapel microphone?
-Will you need dry erase markers, or chalk?
+Will you need to bring any equipment that isn’t already in the room, like a slide advancer or lapel microphone?
+Will you need dry-erase markers?
 What about evacuation procedures?

 First day of class: